nikhilkotwani/Test/README.md

 # Overview of the Cloudformation Template

 1. Spin up a Private VPC with :
+    - A VPC in the default selected region , this can be changed by passing region name as a parameter.
     - Two public subnets in each Availibility Zone.
     - Two Private subnets in each Availibility Zone.
     - Two DB subnets in each Availibility Zone.